CODE OF PRACTICE FOR THE APPROVAL AND CONDUCT OF EVENTS

 a) It shall be the duty of every student and employee, who wishes to have an event on College premises or outside the premises, to be familiar with this Code of Practice and to comply with its provisions.
 This shall extend to all outside organisations wishing to use College premises.

-f) Where the Principal Organiser believe that the event may not meet the requirements of the duty of care to speakers and the attendees so that all can enter, deliver speeches, listen to speeches, and/or participate in events safely without the probability of a threat to public order then this must be referred to the Responsible Officer for consideration.
+d) Where the Principal Organiser believes that the event may not meet the requirements of the duty of care to speakers and the attendees so that all can enter, deliver speeches, listen to speeches, and/or participate in events safely without the probability of a threat to public order then this must be referred to the Responsible Officer for consideration.

-g) On receipt of the referral, the Responsible Officer, shall give a written statement (normally via email) within ten working days to the Principal Organiser.
+e) On receipt of the referral, the Responsible Officer (Executive Director) shall give a written statement (normally via email) within ten working days to the Principal Organiser.
 The statement shall either grant or withhold permission for the proposed event.

 Approval of an Event

-- The event appears to be in direct support of an organisation that is unlawful or proscribed (For Proscribed Terrorist Groups see:
+- The event appears to be in direct support of an organisation that is unlawful or prescribed (For Proscribed Terrorist Groups see: https://www.gov.uk/government/publications/proscribed-terror-groups-or-organisations–2)

-- The event is likely to contravene health and safety legislation, or cause a breach of the peace, or cause a public order offence; – the scale or nature of the event is demonstrably unsuitable for the College’s facilities or is likely to disrupt its other activities;
+- The event is likely to contravene health and safety legislation, or cause a breach of the peace, or cause a public order offence.

 - Or if it is thought that the event may attract numbers more than the room/lecture theatre capacity.